Can’t turn your site traffic into sales?

-Exit rate is the percentage of visitors leaving after scanning the page (last page that users were in before moving on their browse activity).
-The less an exit rate, the better it is because a low exit rate means the page is one of the favorable webpages on your site.
+Exit rate is the percentage of visitors leaving after scanning the page (the last page that users were on before moving on with their browsing activity).
+The lower the exit rate, the better it is because a low exit rate means the page is a favorable one from the webpages on your site.

-Exit rate of your website is calculated as;
+The exit rate of your website is calculated a follows;

 Total Exits from Webpage / Total Visits to Webpage

-Here are – some advice on how to decrease the exit rate of your website;
+Here is some advice on how to decrease the exit rate of your website;

-Optimize your conversions initially for your most liked webpages,
+Optimize your conversions primarily for your most liked webpages,